 A lot of work has been done over the past year and the list of projects going forward will keep us going for a while.
 Thanks to Paddy and Roland for the planning and organizing of our projects as well as the various team leaders.

-Social media has played a big role in increasing the visibility and recognition FOPS receives both from the Public and parks Board.
+Social media has played a big role in increasing the visibility and recognition FOPS receives both from the public and Parks Board.
 Thanks to Debbi for managing this and we all look forward to the picture fix after a WP weekend.
-This can be a double-edged sword and we encourage all members to be aware that we are recognized as FOPS, good and bad behavior will be highlighted, lets continue to set the good example.
+This can be a double-edged sword and we encourage all members to be aware that we are recognized as FOPS, good and bad behavior will be highlighted, lets continue to set a good example.

-Thanks to Lauren for Sediba and the secretarial assist.
+Thanks to Lauren for Sediba and the secretarial assistance.

 Well done to Lexie Bray for completing the Camino and for flagging FOPS in the social media posts with her hat that was in every post.